MeToo movement: Pornography

-As a result of #MeToo, many adult performers, sex worker advocates and feminists have called for greater protections for pornographic actresses, for example reducing social stigmas, mandating training courses that teach performers their rights, and providing access to independent hotlines where performers can report abuse.
+As a result of #MeToo, many adult performers and sex worker advocates have called for greater protections for pornographic actresses, for example reducing social stigmas, mandating training courses that teach performers their rights, and providing access to independent hotlines where performers can report abuse.
 They argue that making porn illegal would only cause the production of porn to go underground where there are even fewer options for help.
 Some liberal activists have argued to compromise by raising the legal age of entry into adult entertainment from 18 to 21, which would prevent some of the most vulnerable women from being taken advantage of, while allowing adult women to still do what they want with their own bodies.

 Some have pointed out that many young people who do not receive a sex education adopt ideas about sex and sexual roles from pornography, whose fantasy depictions of those behaviors are not accurate to life, as they are designed for purposes of adult entertainment, and not educating the public on the reality of sexual behavior.
 Some areas of the United States teach birth-control methods only by abstinence from sex.
 In a 2015 article for the American Journal of Nursing David Carter noted that a study found that abstinence-based education was "correlated with increases in teenage pregnancies and births".
 Multiple people have voiced support for comprehensive sex education programs that encompass a wide range topics, which they state leave children more informed.
 Several feminists have argued it is crucial to provide children with basic sex education before they are inevitably exposed to porn.
 Sex education can also effectively prepare children to identify and say no to unwanted sexual contact before it occurs, and gives parents an opportunity to teach children about consent.